dremond71/AR_BowlingAlley/README.md

 I learnt C# on the fly (I am a Java, Javascript, TypeScript, NodeJS programmer by trade.)

-I plan on creating a score board on the left (opposite the control panel) to keep proper score of single player or two player game.

 ## Upgraded to a new version of Unity Editor